ManskeLab/ManskeLab.github.io/index.md

   image="images/lab_group.png"
   link="team"
   title="Our Team"
-  flip=true
-  style="bare"
   text=text
 %}

 {% capture text %}

-If you're interested in joining our lab or want to learn more about our research, send us an email.
+We are always looking for enthusiastic and motivated undergraduate students, graduate students, and post-doctoral fellows to join our lab.
+If you're interested in learning more about our work or would like to join our team, send us an email!

 {%
   include button.html